24. Lookout Creek

 Description

-Note: Various painted trees, flagging, marking pins, and other signs indicate the proximity of long-term research plots.
+Note: Various painted trees, flagging, marking pins, and other signs indicate the proximity of long-term research plots and sensors.
 Please stay on the trail to avoid damaging these areas.

 How to get there